Moo-Cow-News/MCCLIB/README.md

 ```

 Returns a class called ListDoubleData that contains two lists.
-You can also run  ```CSharp ToString ``` on it to get all the vales in a readable format.
+You can also run  ``` ToString ``` on it to get all the vales in a readable format.